The O-1A non-immigrant visa is for an individual who possesses extraordinary ability in the sciences, education, business, or athletics.

-A: You will apply at the U.S. Embassy in Israel after you have been accepted in an Exchange Visitor Program.
+A: The applicant will apply at the U.S. Embassy in Israel after being accepted in an Exchange Visitor Program.
 The sponsor will provide a Form DS-2019 for each of the J-1 and J-2 visa holders, which is required at the time of visa processing.

 Q: What is the difference between a J-1 and a Q-1 visa?

-A: The employer of a Q-1 applicant, must prove that it maintains an established international cultural exchange program approved by U.S. Citizenship and Immigration Services (USCIS) while the J-1 visa program is approved by the Department of State.0
+A: The employer of a Q-1 applicant must prove that it maintains an established international cultural exchange program approved by U.S. Citizenship and Immigration Services (USCIS) while the J-1 visa program is approved by the Department of State.

 Q: Can my spouse and child join me?

-The F-1 Student Visa allows you to enter the United States as a full-time student at an accredited college, university, seminary, conservatory, academic high school, elementary school, or other academic institution or in a language training program.
+The F-1 Student Visa allows the applicant to enter the United States as a full-time student at an accredited college, university, seminary, conservatory, academic high school, elementary school, or other academic institution or in a language training program.

 Q: What are the requirements for a student visa?

-A: You must be enrolled in a program or course of study that culminates in a degree, diploma, or certificate and your school must be authorized by the U.S. government to accept international students.
+A: One must be enrolled in a program or course of study that culminates in a degree, diploma, or certificate and the school must be authorized by the U.S. government to accept international students.

 Q: What is an F-2 visa?